furgerf/ssh-presentation/content.md

 ---
 .right-column[
-- server sends its public host key
+- server sends its public fingerprint
+]

+--
+.right-column[
+- up to the user to verify the server fingerprint:
+  - get from sysadmin
+  - initial connection from trusted network
+  - hope it's ok
 ]

 --